rmc3408/Java/README.md

 ## Week 06

+- Interface
 Interfaces are particularly useful for assigning common functionality to possibly unrelated classes.
+` public class _ClassName_ extends _SuperclassName_ implements _InterfaceName_ `

+- Abstract classes
+you never intend to create objects.
+Acts as desgin and are too general.
+They are Used only as superclasses.

+  ** An abstract class normally contains one or more abstract methods.
+  ** An abstract method is an instance method with keyword abstract
+        `public abstract void draw.`

+* abstract classes cannot have Implementations(interface)
+* Constructors and static methods cannot be declared abstract.
+* abstract superclasses to declare variables

+- Concrete classes
+Classes that can be used to instantiate objects. more specific.

+- superclass reference at a subclass object. the type of the referenced object, not the type of the variable determines which method is called.
+BEcause is-a relationship applies only up the hierarchy.

+THERE IS A technique known as downcasting that enables a program to invoke subclass methods that are not in the superclass.

+A technique known as downcasting that enables a program to invoke subclass methods that are not in the superclass.

 * Polymorphism enables:
 1) “program in the general”